 Baa Atoll, Maldives

-A fresh and contemporary new resort in the Maldives, Amilla Fushi offers a luxurious 'island home' for both couples and families.
+A fresh and contemporary resort in the Maldives, Amilla Fushi offers a luxurious 'island home' for both couples and families.
 The resort has so much to offer, from inventive dining options, to stylish villas and amazing snorkeling and diving.

 At a Glance